 Being great is not about getting to Hollywood or nailing auditions or being cast in some film or having a star meter on IMDB showing you’re in the 800,692nd position.

 Give ? me ? a ? freakin’ ? break ? child!
 You should know better than that!
 And if you don’t, who’s kool-aid have you been drinking!?!?

 Being great is about portraying characters truthfully, being specific and raw and honest and vulnerable.

-Being great is about being alive in the moment.
-Being present.
+Being great is about being alive and present in the moment.

-Being great means you’re more concerned about being consistently good and constantly challenging yourself even when it’s scary.
-You don’t care about IMDB pages or star meters because you are here to show them what good acting looks like and that’s it.
+Being great means, you don’t care about IMDB pages or star meters because you are here to show them what good acting looks like and that’s it.
 You don’t care about slashes or titles.

 Being great means YOU will book the roles that you are right for because you have proved you can do the work.

 No studio can guarantee you’ll get a reputable agent.

 No studio can promise you’ll get into the film industry.